Prestonhall31/DjangoApp/README.md

 auth_user table should now exits.
 Running ```python manage.py createsuperuser``` should now work.
 Created Admin User
-Username (leave blank to use 'prest'): Admin
+Username (leave blank to use 'preston'): preston
-Email address: admin@test.com
+Email address: admin@gmail.com
-Password: test123
+Password: testing321

 Now we can run the server again and attempt to log in as an admin.